E-LiyonCodeSantex/About-codeSantex/README.md

 ## About Me 🚀

-I'm a passionate **Front End Junior Developer** with experience in **more of front end dev with littl backend idea and Ui/ux design using figma**.
+I'm a passionate **Front End Junior Developer** with experience in **more of front end dev with little backend idea and Ui/ux design using figma**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Pro front end development from ALX Africa**
 - 🔭 Working on: **eccomerce website where fashion wears and health suplement will be sold**